tylermercer/personal-website/src/en/posts/software/free-lunches.md

 various people that comprise it, to unlock greater utility for our users?
 As developers especially, we all want to create useful, valuable things for others.
 But in this case, the challenge we face in order to do so is not merely technical.
-We need to, as Laurie puts it "change the game, not just yell at the players."
+We need to, as Voss puts it "change the game, not just yell at the players."

 ---